pcaversaccio/xdeployer/README.md

   - `gnosis`
   - `moonriver`
   - `celo`
 > Note that you must ensure that your deployment account has sufficient funds on **all** target networks.
-In addition, please be aware that `main` refers to the Ethereum mainnet and `gnosis` refers to the previously known xDai chain.
+In addition, please be aware that `gnosis` refers to the previously known _xDai_ chain.

 ### Local Deployment
 If you also want to test deploy your smart contracts on `"hardhat"` or `"localhost"`, you must first add the following Solidity file called `Create2DeployerLocal.sol` to your `contracts/` folder: